Updated on January 16th, 2021

 - Lack of a queen can cause the colony to become more aggressive.
 Without a queen, brood production drops and the hive can feel threatened.

-- During a nectar dearth there is a lack of nectar and pollen that takes a toll on the colony’s food stores.
+- During a nectar dearth there is a lack of nectar and pollen taking a toll on the colony’s food stores.
 Knowing that food supplies are down can make the bees more defensive of their remaining valuable resources.

 - Varroa mite or other pest infestations and diseases can negatively affect the mood of the colony.